rfchungl/Projects-Portfolio/README.md

 # Projects-Portfolio
-This is a repository to showcase skills learned through academic and internships.
+This is a repository to showcase skills learned through academic, hobby, and internships.